simongarton/AdventOfCode/readme.md

 A famous OpCode computer.
-I've really struggled with these in the past, but this time I persevered, and got part 1 working - I'd written the computer which reads the program, it was passing all the tests, but failing on the real data, so I handcoded the specific program into a 10 line Java file and spotted a bug.
+I've really struggled with these in the past, but this time I persevered, and got part 1 working - I'd written the computer which reads the program, it was passing all the tests, but failing on the real data, so I hand-coded the specific program into a 10 line Java file and spotted a bug.

-Still working on part 2, though.
+Part 2 gave me a lot of trouble.
+Tried brute-forcing it, obviously not going to work.
+Spent a lot of time staring at my compiled version, trying to work out what would do.
+Then reading some [Reddit](https://www.reddit.com/r/adventofcode/) articles, two facts slowly became obvious:

+- "3 bits" and all the mod 8, % 8 made it obvious we should be working in octal numbers
+- the loop in the code basically tests the last 3 bits of the a register, and shifts values on each loop, meaning I am working with just 16 numbers - the 16 numbers of the program, being eight opcodes and eight operands.

+What I needed to do was find a number that would go through _a single iteration_ of the loop and emit the last number of the program; then I need to multiply it by eight, and find another number that when added, would go through _two loops_ , emitting the last _two numbers_ of the program; and so on.

+I got a simple version working, which produced something almost right; detailed inspection revealed it wasn't finding a couple of numbers and was (ahem) defaulting to zero for those; I then noticed that a previous stage had more than one option, so I need Djikstra to find all the branches.

 ## Day 16: Reindeer Maze